Adaptive Biotechnologies Corporation (ADPT) upgraded Issued by Wall Street Gurus

 BTIG Research gave a rating of “Buy” to ADPT, setting the target price at $60 in the report published on October 08th of the previous year.

-During the last 5 trading sessions, ADPT rose by +3.16%, which changed the moving average for the period of 200-days by -61.20% in comparison to the 20-day moving average, which settled at $17.00.
-In addition, Adaptive Biotechnologies Corporation saw -38.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ADPT fell by -8.02%, which changed the moving average for the period of 200-days by -64.15% in comparison to the 20-day moving average, which settled at $16.56.
+In addition, Adaptive Biotechnologies Corporation saw -45.26% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading